-5 Technologies to Jumpstart Your Customer-Centric Tech Support
+5 Technologies to Jumpstart Your Customer Centric Strategy

 Fundamentally, it proves that businesses have finally acknowledged that fierce competition and a plethora of options available to consumers require enterprises to over-deliver in order to provide a superior overall customer journey.

-Last week’s survey by The Independent about the customer service ranks amongst UK mobile providers noted that 25% of mobile customers switched providers this year.
-Add to the latest proposal to allow customers to transition between telecom carriers with a simple text message, and service providers find themselves facing a new reality -one that caters fully to the customer.
+A 2017 survey by The Independent about the customer service ranks amongst UK mobile providers noted that 25% of mobile customers switched providers during the year.
+Add to that the text-to-switch process allowing customers to transition between telecom carriers with a simple text message, and service providers find themselves facing a new reality – one that caters fully to the customer.

 For decades, tech support was the weakest link in the chain.
 The department created high costs and friction for the operation, but generated no direct revenue.
 Today, organizations have come to realize the value of an efficient, customer-friendly tech support center.
 As quality service and a solid brand reputation are increasingly proven to be game changers in the customer decision-making process, organizations recognize the direct effect their after-sales support has on their bottom line results.